M66B/FairEmail/FAQ.md

 Note that *regex* should be disable and that there should be no white space.

-Please be aware that a difference in the *from* and *reply-to* domain isn't a good indication of spam.
+Please be aware that a difference in the *from* and *reply-to* domain, and no or multi *from* addresses isn't a good indication of spam.

 <br />